WARE10sai/orteaf/CONTRIBUTING.md

 ## Editing boundaries
 - **User**: Stable API wrapper.
 When adding new types or changing interfaces, please be mindful of backward compatibility.
 - **Extension**: Area for adding new Kernel / Ops / TensorImpl / ModuleImpl.
 Update the design documents when making changes here.
-- **Internal**: Implementations such as `SystemManager`, `Allocator`, and `Dispatcher`.
+- **Internal**: Implementations such as `RuntimeManager`, `Allocator`, and `Dispatcher`.
 Edit only for bug fixes or major improvements and ensure sufficient discussion takes place during review.

 ---